-PRO-Dental contains two strains of S. Salivarius, both of which are clinically shown to support oral health from multiple angles.
-S. salivarius M18 actually produces an enzyme that dissolves the biofilm that can form on your teeth and harbor unwanted microbes, while both S. salivarius M18 and K12 strains crowd out the bad guys and repopulate your mouth with beneficial bacteria.
+PRO-Dental contains four targeted probiotic strains that both dissolve the biofilm that can form on your teeth, and help to crowd out the bad guys and repopulate your mouth with beneficial bacteria.
 This helps keep your breath fresh and gives your oral microbiome a chance to do what it does best: support your digestion, immune function, and dental and overall health.

 2. Activated Charcoal Probiotic Toothpaste

 The perfect pair to PRO-Dental, Activated Charcoal Probiotic Toothpaste is a charcoal whitening toothpaste that lets you avoid the unfriendly ingredients in many toothpastes while still giving you a sparkling smile and nurturing the delicate ecosystem in your mouth: your oral microbiome.